electron/electron/docs/tutorial/security.md

 ### Why?

-Simply put, loading content over `HTTPS` assures the authenticity and integrity of the loaded resources while encrypting the traffic itself.
+Loading content over `HTTPS` assures the authenticity and integrity of the loaded resources while encrypting the traffic itself.
 See the section on [only displaying secure content](#1-only-load-secure-content) for more details.